jitsucom/jitsu/README.md

 ## About

-EventNative is developed at [kSense](https://ksense.io/)  and licenced under MIT license.
+EventNative is developed by [kSense](https://ksense.io/) and licenced under MIT license.
 We offer EventNative for free and making money from additional products (datasources integrations)